History of film: Early projection, proliferation of actualities and newsreels

-In subsequent years, screenings of actualities and newsreels proved to be profitable.
 In 1897, The Corbett-Fitzsimmons Fight was released.
 The film was a complete recording of a heavyweight world championship boxing match at Carson City, Nevada.
 It generated more income in box office than in live gate receipts and was the longest film produced at the time.
 Audiences had probably been drawn to the Corbett-Fitzsimmons film en masse because James J. Corbett (a.k.a.
 Gentleman Jim) had become a matinee idol since he had played a fictionalized version of himself in a stage play.

 From 1910 on, regular newsreels were exhibited and soon became a popular way of discovering the news before the advent of television – the British Antarctic Expedition to the South Pole was filmed for the newsreels as were the suffragette demonstrations that were happening at the same time.
 F. Percy Smith was an early nature documentary pioneer working for Charles Urban when he pioneered the use of time lapse and micro cinematography in his 1910 documentary on the growth of flowers.

+In a 1955 article for The Quarterly of Film Radio and television, film producer and historian Kenneth Macgowan asserted that the intentional staging and recreation of events for newsreels "brought storytelling to the screen".